Harbour Island, Bahamas

 We asked people if there is a lot of crime.
 They answered:

 "Harbour Island in the Bahamas is generally considered a safe destination for tourists.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as theft and burglary can occur, especially targeting tourists.
 Violent crimes are relatively rare but can still happen.
 It's always recommended for visitors to take standard precautions to protect their belongings and personal safety.
-Despite these issues, the local law enforcement is active and responsive in maintaining the safety and security of the island," explained one expat living in Harbour Island, Bahamas.
+Despite these issues, the local law enforcement is active and responsive in maintaining the safety and security of the island," remarked one expat who made the move to Harbour Island.

 What are the schools in Harbour Island like?